Bichon: Bichon Frisé

-The Bichon Frise, formally known as the Bichon Tenerife, Tenerife dog or Canary Island lap dog, was bred on the island of Tenerife; it was believed to be descended from bichon-type dogs introduced from Spain in the 16th century.
+The Bichon Frisé, formally known as the Bichon Tenerife, Tenerife dog or Canary Island lap dog, was bred on the island of Tenerife; it was believed to be descended from bichon-type dogs introduced from Spain in the 16th century.
 From the Canary Islands, the breed was imported back to the Continent where it became the sometimes favourite of the European courts, its fortunes depending upon the fashions of the time; during an ebb in the breed's popularity it found its way into a number of circuses, performing throughout Europe with organ grinders.
 The breed again fell out of favour from the end of the 19th century and it was due to the efforts of Belgian and French enthusiasts in the 1930s that rescued it from extinction, which is why it is today recognised as a Franco-Belgian dog breed.

 Bolognese

-The Bolognese, also known as the Bichon Bolognese, Bolognese toy dog, Bologneser, Gutschen Hundle or Schoshundle, it takes its name from the northern Italian city of Bologne, it is usually claimed the breed descends from the Maltese.
-It is believed examples of the breed were kept by the Medici family, who gave these dogs as gifts to garner favour, it is said Louis XIV of France, Philip II of Spain and Catherine the Great of Russia, among other European rulers, all kept some.
+The Bolognese, also known as the Bichon Bolognese, Bolognese toy dog, Bologneser, Gutschen Hundle or Schoshundle, takes its name from the northern Italian city of Bologna.
+It is usually claimed the breed descends from the Maltese.
+It is believed examples of the breed were kept by the Medici family, who gave these dogs as gifts to garner favour. it is said that Louis XIV of France, Philip II of Spain and Catherine the Great of Russia, among other European rulers, all kept some.

 Bolonka

-The Bolonka, also known as the Bolonka Zwetna, is a recently developed breed from Russia, it is a coloured variation of the all-white Bolognese that was established as a breed in 1988.
+The Bolonka, also known as the Bolonka Zwetna, is a recently developed breed from Russia.
+It is a coloured variation of the white Bolonka Franzuska that was established as a breed in 1988.

+Bolonka Franzuska

+The name of the breed means French lap dog (franzuskaja = French, Bolonka = lap dog, French Bichon).
+Since the Renaissance, Bolognese lap dogs have enjoyed great popularity and admiration in princely and royal houses.
+The close ties between the French and Russian nobility led to the spread of the lap dogs of the French ladies to tsarist Russia.
+Even Catherine the Great loved and adored these dwarf puppies.
+She owned a few puppies during her reign at the Romanov Tsar's Court.